postrational/blog/source/_posts/2013-07-14-using-redis-as-djangos-session-store-and-cache-backend.markdown

     $ sudo chmod 777 /var/run/redis/redis.sock

-For security reasons, it may be better to restrict access to the socket to a group of users.
+For security reasons, it may be better to restrict access to the socket to a chosen group of users.
 You can add the user which your application will run as to the group `redis` and change the permissions on the socket file to allow writes only from the group.

     $ sudo usermod -a -G redis django_username
     $ sudo chmod 775 /var/run/redis/redis.sock